inno-devops-labs/F23-core-course-labs/app_python/README.md

 For testing and determining the percentage of test coverage pytest and pytest-cov are used.
 All tests are now in the tests folder.

 ## Docker
+The project uses Docker with two build stages.
+The first stage is build, where the main files needed for startup are copied.
+The second stage is needed for startup and this is where files with limited user rights are copied.

 ### Build
 Local image building: \